cyborgwastaken/Face-Body-Detection-Suite/README.md

 # Face-Body-Detection-Suite
-AI & Machine Learning Project

-Welcome to the AI & Machine Learning project developed by Group of 1st Year students from VIT Bhopal University.
+AI & Machine Learning Project developed by Group of 1st Year students from VIT Bhopal University.

 ---
 This project comprises three sub-projects focusing on different aspects of computer vision and artificial intelligence: